 If you see yours doing this, there is no cause for alarm, as it’s all-natural, and so, you have absolutely nothing to worry about.

 4 Reasons why crayfish move rocks

-When a female crayfish is pregnant and want to lay her eggs, she will need a secured place that is free from disturbance to do so.
+When a female crayfish is pregnant and want to lay her eggs, she will need a secure place that is free from disturbance to do so.

-This is very natural with them, and they do it every time.
+This is very natural for them, and they do it every time.

 A pregnant crayfish will always dig anything that she could lay her hands on to make a hiding place for herself, so, she will dig at anything including rocks, substrates, and even plants.